echasnovski/mini.nvim/MAINTAINING.md

 Checklist:

 - Check for `TODO`s about actions to be done *before* release.
 - Update READMEs of new modules to mention `stable` branch.
+Commit.
 - Bump version in 'CHANGELOG.md'.
 Commit.
 - Checkout to `new_release` branch and push to check in CI. **Proceed only if it is successful**.
 - Merge `new_release` to `main` and push it.
+Check that CI has passed.
 - Synchronize standalone repositories.
 - Make annotated tag: `git tag -a v0.xx.0 -m 'Version 0.xx.0'`.
 Push it.
-- Check that all CI has passed.
 - Make GitHub release.
 Get description from copying entries of version's 'CHANGELOG.md' section.
 - Move `stable` branch to point at new tag (`git branch --force stable` when on latest tag's commit).
 Push it.
 - Release standalone repositories.
 It should be enough to use 'scripts/dual_release.sh' like so: